trsvchn/calabar/docs/index.rst

-.. easycolab documentation master file, created by sphinx-quickstart on Wed Dec  5 10:15:54 2018.
+.. labco documentation master file, created by sphinx-quickstart on Wed Dec  5 10:15:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to easycolab's documentation!
+Welcome to labco's documentation!
 =====================================

 .. toctree::